issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

 :download:`dmft_bethe.ini <dmft_bethe.ini>`

-An interesting phenomena in multi-orbital models in spin-freezing phenomena found in `P. Werner, E. Gull, M. Troyer and A. J. Millis, PRL 101, 166405 (2008) <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.101.166405>`_.
+An interesting phenomena called spin-freezing transition occurs in multi-orbital models [`P. Werner, E. Gull, M. Troyer and A. J. Millis, PRL 101, 166405 (2008) <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.101.166405>`_].
-They solved a t2g three-orbital model on a bethe lattice by means of DMFT.
+The spin-freezing phenomena is signaled by a peculiar frequency dependence of the self-energy: :math:`\mathrm{Im}\Sigma(i\omega_n) \propto \omega_n^{0.5}`.
-The so-called spin-freezing phenomena is signaled by a peculiar frequency dependence of the self-energy: :math:`\mathrm{Im}\Sigma(i\omega_n) \propto \omega_n^{0.5}`.
+In this tutorial, we solve the three-orbital model on a Bethe lattice to reproduce the results in the above reference.

 .. literalinclude:: dmft_bethe.ini
    :language: ini